-OKCPS health program emphasizes health education, disease prevention and the identification of health problems that may impact a student's ability to learn.
+The OKCPS health program emphasizes health education, disease prevention and the identification of health problems that may impact a student's ability to learn.
 Students in selected grade levels are screened for height, weight, vision, hearing, blood pressure, dental, and throat inspection.
 If further medical attention is indicated, referrals are made to an appropriate healthcare provider.

-Health Services, which consists of approximately 29 RNs and 6 LPNs, provides specialized health care for students who have disabling conditions under the direction of the student's physician.
+RNs and LPNs employed by OKCPS Health Services provide specialized health care for students who have disabling conditions under the direction of the student's physician.
 Our RNs are certified school nurses.
-Our LPNs are support staff working with our medically fragile students.
-Parents must notify the school if their child has a temporary or permanent health problem and if that problem might restrict the student from participating in school activities, such as physical education.
-In this case, written notification from a family physician describing the condition and advising the school of the type and length of restriction is required.
+Our LPNs are support staff working with medically fragile students.
+Parents are asked to notify the school of children for whom a temporary or permanent health problem that problem might restrict participation in school activities, such as physical education.
+In these cases, written notification from treating physicians describing conditions and recommended types and length of restrictions are required.
 Permanent restrictions must be renewed at the beginning of each school year.